Buddhism and homosexuality

 Culture often trumps religion.
 For example, in the case of the worldwide Anglican Communion:

 Here is a single religious tradition, using the same Bible as their holy book, sharing the same rituals, and sharing a common history that has extended over many centuries.
 Yet they take opposing views on homosexuality because of their vastly differing cultures.
 They are able to find biblical passages concerning homosexuality that support their very different cultural views.

 The same cultural override appears to have happened in Buddhism as well.
-1 In Western Buddhism, there seems to be a growing acceptance of consensual and safe same-sex sexual activity as moral.
+1 In Western Buddhism, there seems to be a growing acceptance of consensual and safe same-sex sexual activity as moral, at least among persons with a homosexual or bisexual orientation.
 In many Asian countries, cultural influences cause many Buddhists to continue of a long tradition of considering same-sex behavior to be a form of sexual misconduct, no matter what the nature of the relationship is.

 Within Christianity, there is no consensus on the ethics of homosexual behavior, only:

 It appears that the same dynamic appears in Buddhism, and in many other religions.

 Copyright © 1998 to 2013 Ontario Consultants on